Sensitivity functions of plant-controller feedback loop

 Form the closed-loop (and open-loop) systems with

-loopsens, and plot Bode plots using the gains at the plant input.
+loopsens, and plot Bode plots of the sensitivity functions at the plant input.

 Finally, compare the open-loop plant gain to the closed-loop value of